 Rainbow Lorikeets (Trichoglossus haematodus), native to Australia and Indonesia, are medium-sized parrots.
 On average, they get to be around 15 inches in length from the beak to the ends of the tail feathers.
 They have a slender build reminiscent of the Asiatic Parakeets.
 Properly cared for in captivity, Rainbow Lorikeets have been known to live for up to 30 years.

 Rainbow Lorikeets are sweet, affectionate birds who are known for their comical antics and congenial personalities.
 In most parrot species it is imperative that young birds be hand-fed to be properly trained to step up and acclimated to human touch, however many have noted that even wild Lorikeets seem to be quite friendly toward people and easy to socialize.

 Rainbow Lorikeets certainly live up to their name—their faces and bellies sport a deep blue plumage, with green feathers on their wings, backs, and heads.
 They have bright red breasts with highlights of yellow and orange on the sides.
 Their bright red beaks offset nicely against the blue of their facial feathers, and they have dark, grayish-black skin on their feet.
 They are simply one of the most colorful species kept as companion birds.

 Unlike other parrots, Lories and Lorikeets in the wild survive mainly on nectar and flower pollen.
 If you look inside of a Lorikeet's mouth, you'll notice that their tongues have uniquely adapted "brushes" on the tips to help them harvest these foods from the plants in their environment.
 In captivity, Lorikeet owners feed their pets either commercially available or homemade nectar mixes, which must be prepared fresh several times daily.
 It's also very beneficial to supplement a pet Lorikeet's diet with treats like oats, fresh fruit, edible organic flowers, and green vegetables.

 Rainbow Lorikeets are very active birds, so they require a good amount of exercise to maintain optimal health.
 A Lorikeet should be provided with a very large cage so that they have room to climb and fly.
-In addition, a minimum of 3-4 hours of supervised, out-of-cage playtime is required for their physical and emotional health.
+Also, a minimum of 3-4 hours of supervised, out-of-cage playtime is required for their physical and emotional health.